OgistDipen/hygge/README.md

             php artisan migrate:refresh
             php artisan db:seed

-    		Now go to localhost:8080 and app will be app and running.
+    		Now go to the localhost:8080 and app will be app and running.
 Check functionality via postman.

 <br />
 <hr />